DBAggie/learning-ruby/README.md

     - 5-Histogram
         - Refactor the Histogram program to use Method or Blocks
 - Challenge Programs
-  - Sorting, Sorting, Sorting
   - Calculate the day someone was born using their age
     - Then do the reverse

 ## Coming Soon
-- Hashes & Symbols (Sunday - 10/16)
+- Hashes & Symbols - Released!
+- Procs & Lambdas - (Coming 10/22)

 ### Good luck have fun!